-Welcome to my second set of
+Welcome to my second set of FREE cabinet plans.
+Since I put

-site in 2003, a much larger number of people have benefited than I would have ever dreamed.
+of people have benefited than I would have ever dreamed.

 Barely a week goes by without at least one email thanking me for the

 resource.
 I am grateful for those who take the time to email

 me and even happier when the visitors complete a cabinet they never

 knew they could build for themselves.
 Please

 continue to send me any progress and/or completed pictures of your

 cabinet- I'd love to post them on my site.

 set of plans that are vague or missing completely that I hope to